 We run a highly successful programme of extra-curricular activities.
 In November 2016 our Y13 Germanists won the North West Schools Debating Competition.
 There are two trips to Germany currently offered: a Berlin Trip for Year 8, and a traditional exchange with our partner school Gymnasium Salvatorkolleg, in Bad Wurzach.

-Girls studying German are invited to attend the German Märchentheater club.
-The 2016 production of Goldlöckchen featured on the Goethe Institute website as an example of best practice in June 2016.
-In 2015-16, a number of guest speakers and ex-pupils visited the German Department giving a diverse range of lectures and workshops, such as German Film, Grammar, Linguistics and German at Cambridge.
+Our German Märchentheater club featured on the Goethe Institute website as an example of best practice with the 2016 production of Goldlöckchen.
+We regularly host guest speakers, who give a diverse range of lectures and workshops, ranging from German Film, to Grammar, Linguistics and preparation for Oxbridge.
 We actively promote student-led learning by organising events that allow older pupils to engage with younger pupils in the Foundation, such as story-telling sessions and plays.

 In KS4 Stammtisch is a regular lunchtime German Workshop for pupils to meet up with KS5 Germanists.
 Previous workshops have included sessions on Idiomatic Phrases, Pronunciation, and Cracking Compounds.
 For Sixth Formers there is a break-time speaking club, Kaffeekränzchen, and a fortnightly A04 Klub in which our German Assistant gives a mini-lecture on an A Level topic.